-The Leo Mores Newspaper Leadership Institute is a five-month program created to enhance the leadership, organizational and performance skills of mid-to-upper level newspaper professionals.
+The Mores Media Fellowship is a program created to enhance the leadership, organizational and performance skills of mid-to-upper level newspaper professionals.
 The program establishes a network of current and future newspaper leaders who understand and can respond to local, regional and national issues impacting the newspaper industry.

-Eleven scholarships awarded in 2014 providing funding to college students preparing for newspaper careers
+Eight scholarships awarded each year providing funding to college students preparing for newspaper careers.

 Iowa College Media Association